Batman: The Long Halloween, Part One (2021) Review

-While I’m not much of a comic fan, I did enjoy the faux Bruce Wayne/Bruce Lee team up Batman: Soul of the Dragon enough that when I saw Batman: The Long Halloween, Part One pop up I decided to check it out.
-Director Chris Palmer (Voltron: Legendary Defender, Superman: Man of Tomorrow) and writer Tim Sheridan (The Death and Return of Superman, Scooby-Doo! and the Gourmet Ghost) have adapted the 13 part story by Jeph Loeb and Tim Sale into two films with the second part out at the end of July.
+While I’m not much of a comics fan, I did enjoy the faux Bruce Wayne/Bruce Lee team-up Batman: Soul of the Dragon enough that when I saw Batman: The Long Halloween, Part One pop up I decided to check it out.
+Director Chris Palmer (Voltron: Legendary Defender, Superman: Man of Tomorrow) and writer Tim Sheridan (The Death and Return of Superman, Scooby-Doo! and the Gourmet Ghost) have adapted the 13-part story by Jeph Loeb and Tim Sale into two films with the second part out at the end of July.

 When a mobster is killed on Halloween Eve, the night before he was going to testify, a young Batman (Jensen Ackles, Supernatural, My Bloody Valentine) makes a deal with the only two men in Gotham City’s legal system he can trust Captain Gordon (Billy Burke, Komodo, Twilight) and District Attorney Harvey Dent (Josh Duhamel, Unsolved: The Murders of Tupac and the Notorious B.I.G.) to take down the crime family involved.

 But when the killings continue, holiday after holiday, it becomes obvious that there’s something very different going on.
 And the killer may be closer than they know.